canonical/ubuntu-core-docs/docs/explanation/system-snaps/upower/index.md

 (explanation-system-snaps-upower-index)=
 # Upower

 UPower is an abstraction for enumerating power devices, listening to device events and querying history and statistics.
-Any application or service on the system can access the `org.freedesktop.UPower` service via the system message bus, as long as they connect using the appropriate interface to the upower snap.
+Any application or service on the system can access the [org.freedesktop.UPower](https://upower.freedesktop.org/docs/ref-dbus.html) service via the system message bus, as long as they connect using the [dbus interface](https://snapcraft.io/docs/dbus-interface) to the upower snap.

 UPower is also useful to control the latency of different operations on your computer, which enables you to save significant amounts of power.